durability-labs/archivist-docs/learn/architecture.md

 ## Marketplace

-The marketplace is an Ethereum smart contract that facilitates matching between storage clients and providers.
+The marketplace is an Ethereum smart contract that matches storage clients with providers.
 It is optional — nodes can run without Ethereum connectivity for local storage and peer-to-peer block exchange.

 ### Smart contract